keeeper85/keeeper85/README.md

 ## About me

-### I am a person of many interests who likes learning new things.
-I used to be:
 * a traveler (been to nearly 50 countries, Europe/Asia)
 * a blogger (it's been over 15 years since I started my first website and I still publish)
 * a teacher (was teaching English in China and Poland)